 - integration with on-premises Active Directory

 - auditing, security monitoring and alerting

-For companies that have existing Active Directory installation, Azure AD allows easy integration using Azure AD Connect, which is a free tool.
+For companies that have existing Active Directory installation, Azure AD allows easy integration using free tool Azure AD Connect.
 Once on-premises identities are synchronized to Azure AD, employees can access any of the Microsoft’s, 3rd party SaaS or you company’s custom applications that live in cloud.
 Also, Azure AD capabilities are available to such (synchronized) identities, e.g., they have full self-service password management through the cloud, or they can use multi-factor authentication even when accessing some of the on-premises resources.